SarvarbekM/WinSDR_UZ/README.md

 # WinSDR_UZ
-This program is used for receive MSEED files from IRIS-Seismic station
+This program is used for receive MSEED files from IRIS-Seismic station using Seedlink protocol